How is the survey conducted?

 RA online survey:

 The RA online focuses on the travel behaviour during short breaks (2 to 4 days duration) and the travel planning, the customer journey of the holiday-makers.
 A sample of over 150,000 respondents will be selected from an online access panel of Ipsos.
 Panel members are recruited through a variety of measures, so that the population strata are broadly covered.
 Very strict panel management rules also ensure that a panel member is not repeatedly interviewed on a given topic within a given period of time.
 So-called panel effects are thus greatly reduced.
-Taking these exclusions into account, a sample is drawn online which has the same distribution for the characteristics of gender, age and place of residence as the official statistics for the population aged 14 to 70 (2017: 58.8 million persons).
-The online surveys of the RA 2019 will extend this basis to the 14 to 75-year-old population.
+Taking these exclusions into account, a sample is drawn online which has the same distribution for the characteristics of gender, age and place of residence as the official statistics for the population aged 14 to 75 years (2020: 60.1 million persons).

 Germans and German-speaking foreigners: